 Pedestrian accidents involving a child are particularly tragic, especially if fatalities are involved.
 Pedestrian accident statistics are both eye opening and alarming.
 Furthermore, adolescents suffer a death rate which is double the average for younger children.
 In fact, teens accounted for 50 percent of all fatalities involving minor pedestrians in recent years.

 One possible explanation for these statistics is the fact that children cannot accurately judge the distance and speed of a moving vehicle until they’re about ten years old.

 Another relevant piece of information, according to Reuters, is that child pedestrian fatalities are almost two times more likely to occur near a park as they are near a school zone.

-Below, our experienced pedestrian accident attorneys will discuss recent child pedestrian accident statistics.
-If you or a loved one was injured in a pedestrian accident, the experienced team of Los Angeles pedestrian accident lawyers at West Coast Trial Lawyers are always here to help.
+Below, we will discuss recent child pedestrian accident statistics.
+If you or a loved one was injured in a pedestrian accident, the experienced team of Los Angeles pedestrian accident attorneys at West Coast Trial Lawyers are always here to help.
 We will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.

 It is perfectly normal for a child to want to explore and grow beyond the confines of school and home.
 However, the world can be a dangerous place for children who are exploring and testing boundaries for the first time, especially on roadways.

 In 2015, a study conducted by the National Center for Biotechnology (NCBI) gathered data on children pedestrian accidents.
 Child pedestrian injuries primarily occurred in residential areas near or around the child’s home.
 About 90 percent of injured children were not accompanied by an adult at the time of the injury.